Build market-ready scientific skills and take them to the world.

 Major courses (8) 96 units

 Elective course (2) 24 units

 Note: Program structures are subject to change.
 Not all USC courses are available on every USC campus.

 Total units: 384

 Recommended study sequence

 This recommended study sequence ONLY represents the CURRENT program structure.
 Students in previous structures should use this sequence to inform order of courses and current course details.
 For courses in your commencing structure not included in the current sequence, search the course code for current course offerings and requisites.

 - Successfully complete 384 units as outlined in the Program Structure

-- MTH100 does not assume you have successfully completed Years 11-12 Mathematics B (or equivalent).
-MTH100 does not meet the prerequisite necessary to enrol in advanced level mathematics courses.
-Should you wish to proceed to 200 or 300 level mathematics courses, you would first need to successfully complete MTH100 and then MTH102
+- MTH103 and MTH104 assume you have successfully completed a Years 11-12 mathematics subject (or equivalent), and preferably at least Maths B. Should you wish to proceed to 200 or 300 coded mathematics courses, you would first need to successfully complete MTH103 and MTH104 to meet prerequisite requirements.

 - Courses within this program are assessed using a variety of assessment methods which may include essays, seminar presentations, reports, in-class tests and examinations